Főmenü:

 At the remarkably young age of fourteen, he began his preliminary training at the Prince Claus Conservatoire in Groningen after which he continued his principle study of the trumpet with Freddy Grin (Royal Concertgebouw Orchestra) and piano with Gerardus van der Deijl.
 During this period he not only played in the National Fanfare orchestra but also in the Dutch Junior National football team which left him having to make a choice between a career either in music or in football.

-s professional career began in 1978 at the age of eighteen as a trumpet player in the Frysk Orchestra followed by the “Royal Concertgebouw Orchestra” and since 1981 the “North Netherlands Symphony Orchestra” .
+After he had decided that his choice was to be music, Lubertus Leutscher’s professional career began in 1978 at the age of eighteen as a trumpet player in the Frysk Orchestra followed by the “Royal Concertgebouw Orchestra” and since 1981 the “North Netherlands Symphony Orchestra” .
 He has played under many famous conductors including Bernard Haitink, Antal Dorati, Nicholas Harnoncourt, Jean Fournet, Hans Vonk, Edo de Waart en Kiril Kondraschin.

 As soloist he has performed many times in Germany, Norway and Switzerland as well as appearing on various TV and radio programs.

-s Lubertus Leutscher and organist Euwe de Jong released their first CD under the title “La trompette Triomphale” which features works by Jean Langlais.
+At the beginning of the 1990’s Lubertus Leutscher and organist Euwe de Jong released their first CD under the title “La trompette Triomphale” which features works by Jean Langlais.
 From 1980 until 1991 Lubertus Leutscher taught at the Groningen Institute of Further Education, the Groningen City Music School as well as the School of Music, Dance and Theatre in Veendam.

 Lubertus Leutscher studied conducting with the renowned Dutch conductor Anton Kersjes.
 However it was the intense collaboration with the Russian violinist and conductor Viktor Lieberman that provided him with the artistic impulse and inspiration to take up conducting seriously.